ta-data-mexpt/lab-resolving-git-conflicts/lab-resolving-git-conflicts/your-code/about-me.md

 * Which industry will you seek employment in?
 Financial advisory
 * What will your future role look like?
 Managing the Analytics team within my area
 * What is your career goal?
-Develop my skills around Data Analytics and applying the efficiently
+Develop my skills around Data Analytics and applying them efficiently